Schossi/CityBuilderWeb/_pages/manual/howto/scratch.md

 ### Prefab
 {:.no_toc}
 * Create a Gameobject at 0,0,0 and call it 'WaterSupply' [^4]
-  * Create a 2D Object/Sprite at 0,0,0 and call it 'sprite'
+  * Create a 2D Object/Sprite at 1,1,0 and call it 'sprite'
     * Assign the waterSupply sprite and OrderInLayer 10
-    * move it to 1,1,0
   * Add a Building Component to WaterSupply and assign sprite as its Pivot
 * Create a Folder called 'Buildings' inside the City Folder
   * Drag the WaterSupply to the Folder to create a Prefab